keu/docs/software/customize-image.md

 ## Docker Compose override

 The Astro CLI is built on top of [Docker Compose](https://docs.docker.com/compose/), a tool for defining and running multi-container Docker applications.
-To override the default CLI configurations ([found here](https://github.com/astronomer/astro-cli/blob/main/airflow/include/composeyml.go)), add a `docker-compose.override.yml` file to your Astro project directory.
+To override the default CLI configurations, add a `docker-compose.override.yml` file to your Astro project directory.
 The values in this file override the default settings when you run `$ astro dev start`.

 To add another volume mount for a directory named `custom_dependencies`, for example, add the following to your `docker-compose.override.yml`: